NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/data_scheduler.rst.txt

 ::

    Questions:
-   - Node configuration managed by Slurm or by Data Scheduler?
+   - Are node configuration managed by Slurm or by Data Scheduler?
    - Can/should users set I/O hints?